 Many ETFs track major indexes, another form of mutual fund.
 An index fund tracks a market index, such as the S&P 500.
-Investors gain broad diversified exposure to markets for a low fee, since you do not have to cover the cost of active portfolio managers trading in and out of stocks.
-The benefits of broad market exposure through an index is evident in the returns of the two iShares ETFs we just looked at.
+Investors gain broadly diversified exposure to markets for a low fee since you do not have to cover the cost of active portfolio managers trading in and out of stocks.
+The benefits of broad market exposure through an index are evident in the returns of the two iShares ETFs we just looked at.
 The iShares Core US Growth ETF is having a good year tracking the Russell 3000 Growth Index.

 Some investment themes have held up well in the recent downturn.
 Many of the Asia 50 stocks are focused on providing internets services, providing access to the internet, or selling on the internet.
 Not surprisingly, a few emerging market e-commerce funds eked out a small gain this year.
 Socially responsible investing is another interesting investment theme.

 As consumers exercise their green buying power, it may even become a bear market-proof sector.
 A leader in responsible investment funds, Calvert has just launched a Calvert Developed Markets Ex-US Responsible Index Fund (CDHAX), and a fund that will track the index.

 Alternative energy, renewable energy and clean technology are all potential global plays along the same theme.
 The S&P Global Clean Energy Index has only dipped 4% this year and is up 15.52% over three years.

 American depository receipts (ADRs) are stocks of non-US companies that trade on American exchanges.
 Stocks trading on US exchanges cannot protect you from a bad performance.
 But because these stocks have to meet US security regulations and accounting rules, they are deemed safer investments.
 Many investors seeking to add some global growth potential to their portfolios choose to buy ADRs.